truongpl/hometest/README.md

 ## Deployment:
 The deployment steps by steps as below:
--   I create the cluster by Microk8s, follow their guide https://microk8s.io/docs
+-   I create the cluster by Microk8s
 -   Docker images were created for both the backend and frontend, with details specified in `docker/Dockerfile.platform` and `docker/Dockerfile.website`.
 -   Images were pushed to the DigitalOcean Container Registry.
 -   Ingress and Service resources were deployed.